synzen/MonitoRSS/services/backend-api/client/docs/adr/001-architecture-characteristics.md

 - Every other ADR in this folder cites a characteristic from this list as justification.
 The decisions chain.
 - Code review has a concrete frame: "this change improves perf but hurts maintainability" is a sentence with a known winner.
 - Trade-offs that look obvious aren't. *Premature memoization across feature boundaries* would help perf, hurt maintainability — we will say no by default.
-- Adding a planned capability (destinations, teams) doesn't require re-arguing why "extensibility" matters.
+- Adding a planned capability (destinations, workspaces) doesn't require re-arguing why "extensibility" matters.

 **What becomes harder:**